rosslh/rosshill.ca/content/mapledeploy.md

 I run those provisioning jobs, along with scheduled work like metric polling and health checks, through pg-boss, a PostgreSQL-backed job queue.
 Reusing the existing database meant one less moving part to operate.

 Most "deploy your app in minutes" platforms quietly assume your data can sit anywhere.
-MapleDeploy is the version of that promise where the answer to "where is my server" is a specific city.
+MapleDeploy is the version of that promise where the answer to "where is my server" is a specific city in Canada.